alukosdev/ccsp/laws/tadp.md

 # TADP

 !!!success
-On March 25, 2022, the United States and the European Union (EU) announced a political agreement on a new Trans-Atlantic Data Privacy (TADP) Framework to safeguard commercial cross-border data flows.
+On March 25, 2022, the United States (U.S.) and the European Union (EU) announced a political agreement on a new Trans-Atlantic Data Privacy (TADP) Framework to safeguard commercial cross-border data flows.
 !!!

 ## Acronyms, Abbreviations, and Initialisms